galaxyproject/training-material/topics/transcriptomics/tutorials/differential-isoform-expression/tutorial.md

 >    >    > 2.
 There are about 93k lines.
 >    >    > 3.
 There are about 70k lines.
 >    >    > 4.
 Not much as the number of lines is not informative enough, we need an appropriate tool to compare those GTFs.
 However, a quick way to check why these numbers are different is to use **Count occurences of each record** on column 3 which is the feature type.
 This would tell you that:
->    >    >    - The original gtf has 2260 genes, 6503 transcripts and 42758 exons and other coding information.
+>    >    >    - The original GTF has 2260 genes, 6503 transcripts and 42758 exons and other coding information.
 >    >    >    - The Assembled transcripts coordinates have 2772-2940 transcripts and 21790-22858 exons and no other information, this is why the number of lines is much lower.
 >    >    >    - The Reference transcriptome annotation has 8310 transcripts and 61795 exons.
 >    >    >